PallaviDhar/Zomato-Clone/README.md

 # Zomato-Clone
-it is related to HTML, PHP, CSS
+It is related to HTML, PHP, CSS.

+Screen Shots